smattymatty/mathew-storm-site/philo_content/the-recursive-absurd.md

 Camus asked us to imagine Sisyphus happy.
 He never imagined that the boulder would eventually develop machine learning capabilities.

-The original absurd was discovered; ours is manufactured.
-Camus faced the "unreasonable silence of the world" - a cosmic indifference that was at least nobody's fault.
-We face algorithmic indifference that we designed, debugged, and deployed ourselves.
-This is the **recursive absurd**: not merely confronting meaninglessness, but maintaining systems that generate synthetic meaning at scale, then forgetting that we built them.
+The original absurd was discovered; ours is engineered and capitalized upon.
+Camus faced a cosmic indifference.
+We face a calculated indifference, hard-coded into systems whose primary function is the extraction of value from our behavior.

-The absurd hero of 1942 pushed a rock up a mountain, watched it roll down, pushed it up again.
-The clarity of his punishment was almost beautiful; pure repetition, pure futility, pure defiance.
-Today's Sisyphus writes code that writes code that obsoletes the coder.
-The boulder now records his pushing technique, analyzes his inefficiencies, and sends him performance reviews.
+This is the **recursive absurd**: a condition where our own alienated labor is captured as data to train the very boulder we are forced to push.
+The boulder's "learning" is not a neutral, emergent property; it is the logic of surveillance capitalism, running on a physical stack of servers that consume power from a grid built on premises of endless growth.
+We did not just manufacture the absurd; we accepted its term sheet.

 Meaningless labor wasn't enough, we had to optimize it.
 Not satisfied with futile tasks, we gamify them.
 The modern condition isn't just that life lacks inherent meaning; it's that we've built systems to manufacture false meaning at scale, then lost the ability to distinguish the manufactured from the real.